How DataRupee screens and ranks stocks

-A plain-language explanation of the XGBoost model, FinBERT sentiment layer, and scoring system that generates every daily pick.
+A plain-language explanation of the XGBoost model, FinBERT sentiment layer, and scoring system that generates every daily research signal.
+For informational purposes only — not investment advice.

 Three signal layers